Ender108/Wayfarer/README.md

 ### Requirements

-- Steam version of Fallout: New Vegas Ultimate Edition.
+- Global steam version of Fallout: New Vegas Ultimate Edition (PSR/RU versions not supported).
 The GOG version is NOT supported.
 - Any PC from the last decade (a SSD is also highly recommended).